Trade directory · Kaneohe metro · Hawaii

 Licensing Requirements

-Hawaii requires C-33 Painting and Decorating Contractor license for projects over $1,000.
-Must pass written examination covering trade knowledge, business practices, and Hawaii construction laws.
-4 years experience or equivalent education required.
-License renewal every 2 years with continuing education requirements.
+Hawaii requires C-33 Painting and Decorating Contractor license for projects over $1,000 or C-1 General Building Contractor license.
+Must pass trade exam and law/business exam.
+4 years experience required or combination of experience and education.
+License renewal every 2 years with 10 hours continuing education.

 §2